What Is Gammaplex and What Is It Used For?

 What are the infusion rates for managing PI using Gammaplex 5%?

-Initially, the rate of infusion should be 0.5 mg/kg/min for 15 minutes and increased gradually every 15 minutes to 4 mg/kg/min as a maintenance infusion rate.
+Initially, the infusion rate should be 0.5 mg/kg/min for 15 minutes and increased gradually every 15 minutes to 4 mg/kg/min as a maintenance infusion rate.

-What are the infusion rates for managing ITP using Gammaplex 5%?
+What are the infusion rates for managing ITP using the 5% solution?

-Initially, the rate of infusion should be 0.5 mg/kg/min for 15 minutes and increased gradually every 15 minutes to 4 mg/kg/min as a maintenance infusion rate until the total dose is administered.
+Initially, the infusion rate should be 0.5 mg/kg/min for 15 minutes and increased gradually every 15 minutes to 4 mg/kg/min as a maintenance infusion rate until the administration of the total dose.

 What are the infusion rates for treating PI using Gammaplex 10%?

-For managing PI using Gammaplex 10%, the starting infusion rate is set at 0.5 mg/kg/min for 15 minutes and increased gradually every 15 minutes to 8 mg/kg/min.
+For managing PI using the 10% solution, the starting infusion rate is set at 0.5 mg/kg/min for 15 minutes and increased gradually every 15 minutes to 8 mg/kg/min.

-What are the infusion rates for treating ITP using Gammaplex 10%?
+What are the infusion rates for treating ITP using the 10% solution?

 For managing ITP, the initial gammaplex infusion rate is set at 0.5 mg/kg/min (0.005 mL/kg/min) for 15 minutes and increased gradually every 15 minutes to 8 mg/kg/min (0.08 mL/kg/min).